geersenthil/Topic-Modeling-/README.md

 # Topic-Modeling-

 In this repostory I created three different models using different types of topic modelling methods.
-I used the same newsgroups dataset and then compared the accuracy of the models' predictions in comparison to the actual topics
+I used the same newsgroups dataset and then compared the accuracy of the models' predictions to the actual topics